Foremost expert on early learning sports development. Founder at Chicago-based Coach Pickle's Jelly Bean Sports.

-Keywords and Phrases: shooting, pizza position, ear of the basketball, booger finger
+Keywords and Phrases: shooting, pizza position, ear of the basketball

-Multitasking is a big part of the game of basketball and this initial action works on that.
-Next, ask the simple question, "What are some of your favorite foods?" and spend two minutes fielding answers.
+Next, ask the simple question, "What are some of your favorite foods?"
+Spend two minutes fielding answers.

-This is a simple question everyone knows the answer to; always be sure, however to get everyone's input, the first step to achieving buy-in to your coaching.
+This is a simple question everyone knows the answer to; always be sure, however to get everyone's input; it is the first step to achieving buy-in to both you and your coaching.

 Asking your next two questions will lead you into the instruction, "Who has eaten pizza in a restaurant before?"

-3)"How do servers in the restaurant hold the pizza when they bring it to your table?"
+Ask, "How do servers in the restaurant hold the pizza when they bring it to your table?"
 Amazingly, most of the class will show you some variation of holding a tray.
-This, conveniently, will become known, from this point forward, as their Pizza Position.
+This, conveniently, is known, from this point forward, as the Pizza Position.

-As you demonstrate a bent elbow and cocked wrist, ask "What is this called?"
-And then explain, the pizza position is the same way as severs in the restaurant carry the pizza from the kitchen to your table in some restaurant.
+As you demonstrate a bent elbow and cocked wrist, explain, "This is our pizza position.
+It is the same way as severs in the restaurant carry the pizza from the kitchen to your table."

-4)Next, hold up your index finger and ask them, "What is this?"
-Ask them several times and get them to give you the most common answers.
-As children will tell you it is a pointer finger or the number one.
-You should kindly agree, and tell them they are right, but say, "It is something else too, what is it?"
+Hold up your index finger and ask parents and children, "What is this?"
+As children will tell you, it is a pointer finger or the number one.
+Parents will tell you it is the index finger.
+You should kindly agree with all of them and tell them they are right, but say, "It is something else too, what is it?"

 When you've exhausted their resolve, Ask, "Isn't it your booger finger too?"
 This will inevitably evoke a smile.

-Here and again you are building instruction by talking on a child's level and engaging them in ways that help maintain their focus.
+Here and again you are building instruction by talking on a child's level and engaging them in ways they understand and that will help maintain their focus longer.

-Ask them to point the booger finger on the hand that holds the pizza towards their nose.
+Ask them to put their pizza tray up and make sure that their booger finger is pointing towards their nose.
 You might say, "Towards your nose, not in your nose."
 Most kids get how to hold a tray but fifty percent of the time the fingers on their shooting hand are usually pointing the wrong direction.

 I typically promote a hands-off approach to coaching.
 However, identifying the booger finger is awkward for some young children.
 They sometimes struggle to get their hand right and it is necessary for us to simply rotate their hand around. one time when another hands-off approach you can use to correct them as they get tired and their form slips.
 Essentially, what this instruction is promoting is self-directed learning.